sashless/mpcu/README.md

 mpcu
 ====

-mobile presenation control unit
+mobile presentation control unit

-change options in config.php and run MPCU.sql to setup the database.

 TODO:

-add build system like buildout or grunt etc
+- add build system like buildout or grunt etc
+- add service like youtube to control